 "Let my people go!"

-- Cue the Sun: God prolongs the day in one battle for as long as Moses held up his arms.
-He got people to help him hold them up.
+- Cue the Sun: God prolongs the day in one battle for as long as Moses holds up his arms.
+He gets people to help him hold them up.

 - Dying Alone: They Never Found the Body.
 The book of Jude in the New Testament expands on this.

-- Maligned Mixed Marriage: Given the area she came from, Its very likely that one of his wives was black.
-In any case, Miriam and Aaron where not happy about him marrying her, and spoke against him until God got angry at them and rebuked them.
+- Maligned Mixed Marriage: Given the area she came from, it's very likely that one of his wives was a black African.
+In any case, Miriam was not happy about him marrying her, and spoke against him until God got angry and inflicted her with leprosy for her behavior.

-- Moses in the Bullrushes: The Trope Namer.
+- Moses in the Bulrushes: The Trope Namer.
 Ironically, he is not a perfect fit for this trope as in the actual text he knew he was an Israelite.
-The movie changed it because of the Rule of Drama.
+Screen adaptations, some not all, tend to change it for dramatic effect.

 - Unstoppable Rage: Got quite angry when he came back to find some of the Israelites worshiping a golden calf.
 Understandable.
 The text ambiguously implies they were having a orgy.